redzone-co/infra-cli-tooling/m2m/README.md

 ## Quickstart

-1. Create an Machine To Machine (M2M) application in the Auth0 Tenant
+1. Create a Machine To Machine (M2M) application in the Auth0 Tenant (auth0.com) and note the Auth0 Application ID
 2. Generate a private and public key pair in PEM format (see below)**
-3. Configure the M2M application to authenticate using Private Key JWT by uploading the public PEM
+3. Configure the M2M application to authenticate using Private Key JWT by uploading the public PEM to the application authentication in auth0.com
-4. Verify all is configured using this tool as shown below:
+4. Verify M2M application can acquire an access token from the private PEM as shown below:

 ```
 poetry install